pixxelhq/clay/mkdocs/docs/getting-started.md

 ## Project Setup
 ### Install clay CLI
-`clay` is a private CLI for Pixxel hence we need to do authentication before installation. **You can just follow the commands blindly in choronological order.**
+`clay` is a private CLI for Pixxel hence we need to do authentication before installation. **You can just follow the commands blindly in chronological order.**

 1. Generate a Personal Access Token (PAT) (classic) on Github.
 You can follow Github's documentation [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).